defi-wonderland/handbook/sites/optimism/docs/governance/intro-to-governance.md

 Most governance systems in Ethereum share the same building blocks:
 - A voting mechanism that calculates token-weighted power at a specific block (snapshot).
 - A registry of proposals with metadata like start/end blocks, vote tallies, and actions.
-- A timelock controller that enforces a minimum delay before execution.
+- A time lock controller that enforces a minimum delay before execution.
 - A quorum and approval threshold to ensure decisions are legitimate.

-On top of this, each protocol adds its own mechanics: delegation systems, role-based permissions, modular thresholds, and custom voting logic.
+On top of this, each protocol adds its mechanics: delegation systems, role-based permissions, modular thresholds, and custom voting logic.

 Some proposals are executable, others are advisory.
-Some are submitted by anyone, others require approvals.
-Governance is always opinionated, the trick is making those opinions legible and upgradeable.
+Some are submitted by anyone, others require approval.
+Governance is always opinionated; the trick is making those opinions legible and upgradeable.

 ## Limitations and Responsibilities